tijmenvangulik/Ergometerspace/connection.md

 | IOS      | Web browser(**) | &#9744;   | &#9745;        |
 |          | Native app      | &#9744;   | &#9745;        |

-(*) Chromium based web browser like chrome, brave, vialdi, opera, latest edge (**) Use special web browser app "blue fy"  or "ble browser"
+(*) Chromium based web browser like chrome, edge, brave, vialdi, opera (some browser blue tooth must first be enabled using a flag, in chrome and edge it works directly)
+(**) Use special web browser app "blue fy"  or "ble browser"

 ## Use Usb to connect to a PM3-5